-h, --help (Display help)

 can be configured to allow unprivileged users to perform

 raw-packet transmissions.
-The NPING_PRIVILEGED
+The NPING_PRIVILEGED environment

-variable may be set as an alternative to using --privileged
+variable may be set as an alternative to using --privileged.

-(Assume that the user lacks raw socket privileges)
+--unprivileged (Assume that the user lacks raw socket privileges)

-This option is the opposite of --privileged
+This option is the opposite of --privileged.
+It tells Nping

 to treat the user as lacking network raw socket and sniffing